ValentynaKucheriava/Case-Study/README.md

 ## SQL
 ### Average Salary/Number of jobs
 * What are the top 10 job titles with the highest average salaries?
-* What is the average salary in relation to the company's primary location?
+* What is the average salary and number of jobs in relation to the company's primary location?
 * How does company size impact employee salaries?
 * How does salary differ across different types of employment?
 * Provide the top 10 most frequently occurring job offers.